Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Curvers

-\paragraph{Installation of the gramophone.} Figure~\ref{fig:gramophone-entire} (left) shows how to install the gramophone in the complete construction.
-We make a new lane representing a constant which is started just to the left of the gramophone and terminated just to the right.
-See Figure~\ref{fig:gramophone-entire} (right) on how a constant lane can start and end.
+\Cref{fig:gramophone-entire} (left) shows how to install the gramophone in the complete construction.
+We make a new lane representing a constant which is started just to the left of the gramophone and terminated just to the right; see \Cref{fig:gramophone-entire} (right) on how a constant lane can start and end.
 In addition to this, three swaps are needed to organize the lanes in the right way.

-\paragraph{Constant lane of gray pieces.} By inspecting the installation manual in Figure~\ref{fig:gramophone-entire} (left), we observe that the gray lane consists of $5$ pieces $p_1,\ldots,p_5$ in order from left to right, where pieces $p_2$ and $p_3$ are the left and right gray piece in the gramophone itself.
-We here argue that these five pieces must have a fixed placement indenpendently of the rest of the construction, so that they can indeed be considered as variable pieces encoding a constant.
-Let us define the placement of the first piece $p_1$ shown in Figure~\ref{fig:gramophone-entire} to encode the value $\enc{p_1}=1$.
-We then know that in every placement, $1\leq \enc{p_1}$, since the piece may slide to the right, but not to the left due to the container boundary.
-In a similar way as for the proof of the edge inequality in Lemma~\ref{lem:graphIneq}, we get that $1\leq\enc{p_1}\leq\cdots\leq\enc{p_5}\leq 1$, where the last inequality follows since $p_5$ is bounded from the right by the container boundary.
-We then have $\enc{p_1}=\cdots=\enc{p_5}=1$.